usc-isi-i2/mowgli-in-the-jungle/README.md

 Currently it supports the following datasets: `anli`, `hellaswag`, `physicaliqa`, and `socialiqa`.

-### Directory structure
+### Data and structure

-**Important files**:
 * `classes.py` describes two classes: `Dataset` and `Entry`.
   * A `Dataset` has a name and three attributes for the data partitions: `train`, `dev`, and `test`.
 Each of these partition objects are lists of "entries".
   * An `Entry` is described with the following attributes: `split`, `id`, `question`, `answers`, `correct_answer`, and `metadata`.
   We use this structure to unify the different terminology used in different datasets.
 See below for a description of what is a `question` and an `answer` in each of the datasets.
-* `baseline.py` shows how we can run a system on any of the datasets.
-The provided baseline generates a random answer number between `0` and `len(answers)-1`.
-At the end of this script we also perform evaluation in terms of accuracy.
-  * Hint: It is probably a good starting point to make a copy of this script and work on the `make_predictions` function, which is essentially the only thing that needs to be changed here.
-* `utils.py` contains useful functions that are used by other scripts.
-Currently, it only contains two evaluation-supporting functions.

-**Folders**:

 * The data can be found in the folder `data`.
 This folder contains one file per dataset, with all entries for both the train and the dev partitions.
 Namely, each file is structured as a single Python object following the `classes.py` specification for a `Dataset`.
 No test data is provided.
-* The example baseline outputs a list of labels in the `output` folder.
-The destination folder can easily be modified by changing the value of the `outdir` variable in the baseline script.

-**Other relevant files/folders:**
-* `inspect_data.py` computes some general statistics about each of the datasets based on their files.
-This can give you an idea of the amount of possible answers, or the average length of the question.
-* the folder `evaluation` has a python and a shell script that perform dedicated evaluation outside of the system script.
-These scripts can be useful to perform multi-dataset evaluation in a single run.
+### Running a system

+#### Code components

+A prediction system on one of the datasets is based on the following files:
+* `main.py` is the executable script that runs the system.
+It accepts the following command-line arguments: `config` (config file in YAML), `output` (location for storing of the produced predictions), and `pretrained` (an optional argument pointing to a location of a pretrained model, to skip retraining).
+An example configuration file can be found in `cfg/` and example outputs can be found in the `output/` folder.
+The configuration is loaded with help of a `configurator` code.
+* `end_to_end.py` contains an `EndToEnd` class with a number of standard data science functions (loading of data, training a model, applying a model to make predictions, evaluating those predictions).
+* `predictor/predictor.py` contains an abstract base class called `Predictor`, which should be instantiated in order to create an actual prediction system.
+This class defines two functions: `train` and `predict`.
+In this folder, there is an `ExamplePredictor` (in `predictor/example_predictor.py`) which shows how can we implement these functions for a random baseline.
+* `utils.py` contains useful functions that are used by other scripts for evaluation or working with predictions.

+#### How to create a new system?

+Creating a new system essentially requires two steps:
+1. Create a new class in `predictor/` that extends the `Predictor` abstract base class (following the example predictor code).
+2. Update/create your config file which points to your new class.
+Make sure also to specify the dataset you are working on in this config.

+After this, you should be able to run and evaluate your system by running `main.py`.
+Make sure you specify your config file as a command-line argument.

 ### What is a question and what is an answer?